drchrispinnock/gcp-node-example/article.md

 - provisions a VM using the service account
 - copies the postinstall script to the VM and then runs it

-Hint:
+Hints:

 - If your project is called *tezos-project* and you create a service account with short name *serviceacct*, the service account will be *serviceacct@tezos-project.iam.gserviceaccount.com*
 - You will need to consider the project name and service account name in the ```gcloud``` command - use variables.

-3. Modify the postinstall script so that the Tezos node runs on mainnet
+3. Modify the postinstall script so that the Tezos node runs on mainnet.

 4. Modify your script from 2 to setup 3 nodes - one in USA, one in Europe and one in Japan.

-5. Although we set up our original server to allow connections on 9732 for the Tezos Gossip network, the GCP firewall will prevent the connections.
-How do you add a rule to allow it?

 Hints:

 - Pick three zones from the GCP list
 - Use a for loop to iterate through the zones
 - Modify the instance name, zone and disk clause in the ```gcloud``` command by using the loop variable

+5. Although we set up our original server to allow connections on 9732 for the Tezos Gossip network, the GCP firewall will prevent the connections.
+How do you add a rule to allow it?

+# Acknowledgements

+Many thanks for Fabrice Truttman who read an early draft and made some suggestions.
+XXX